 Swanson’s Certified Organic Vegetarian Vegetable Broth

 The fact that Kitchen Basics offers an unsalted version almost was enough to earn them first place, but they also have one of the shortest ingredients lists of all brands and their production reflects traditional homecooked methods (i.e. simmering whole vegetables in water).
-Swanson’s—on the other hand—is made up of mostly vegetable concentrates and dehydrated vegetables (rather than the real things), sugar, and MSG.
+Swanson’s—on the other hand—is a salty broth that’s flavored with the ambiguous ingredient: “spices.”

 Kitchen Basics Original Beef Stock